-FCC Narrow Band Frequency InformationThe FCC is mandating a migration of all two-way radio bandwidths to narrowband on January 1, 2013.
+FCC Narrow Band Frequency InformationThe FCC mandated a migration of all two-way radio bandwidths to narrowband on January 1, 2013.
 We wish to emphasize that all our current Motorola Business Radios are capable of meeting the FCC requirement.
-Below are the key points pertaining to our products, what customers may need to be made aware of, Frequently Asked Questions and then a detailed explaination of the mandate as it pertains to Motorola Business Radios.
+Below are the key points pertaining to our products, what customers may need to be made aware of, Frequently Asked Questions and then a detailed explanation of the mandate as it pertains to Motorola Business Radios.

 FCC Narrowbanding - Key Points